Maxetow/Geotracer/README.md

    - Enjoy
 ## To do list
 > [!NOTE]
-> Useful information that users should know, even when skimming content.
+> This is for the devs and if you want to bring something to this project
-   - [ ] be happy
+   - [ ] make UI
-   - [ ] fill text
+   - [ ] Correct x guesses
    - [ ] 2. **Tested game modes**
 ## Updates
 1.0 open updates and publication on github